kubedb/docs/docs/guides/mssqlserver/concepts/mssqlserver.md

 `spec.podTemplate.spec.podPlacementPolicy` is an optional field.
 This can be used to provide the reference of the podPlacementPolicy.
 This will be used by our Petset controller to place the db pods throughout the region, zone & nodes according to the policy.
 It utilizes kubernetes affinity & podTopologySpreadContraints feature to do so.

 #### spec.podTemplate.spec.containers

-The `spec.podTemplate.spec.containers` can be used to provide the list containers and their configurations for to the database pod. some of the fields are described below,
+The `spec.podTemplate.spec.containers` can be used to provide the list of containers and their configurations for to the database pod. some of the fields are described below,

 ##### spec.podTemplate.spec.containers[].name
 The `spec.podTemplate.spec.containers[].name` field used to specify the name of the container specified as a DNS_LABEL.
 Each container in a pod must have a unique name (DNS_LABEL).
 Cannot be updated.